mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ### **Percentiles**
 A percentile is a range of values split into 100 equal groups.
 Each group corresponds to a number between 0 and 100, this value is known as the percentile.

-You can find a percentile range by ordering it from least to greatest.
+You can find a percentile range by ordering your data from least to greatest.
 The 20th percentile would be all of the values in the first 20% of your data.

 --------------------------------------------------------------------------